Vol. III - Appendix E

 - Theodore Farley.
 Born 8 June 1917 in Cranbrook.
 Kent.
 Other researchers suggest that Theodore had been rescued from Dunkirk.
 Theodore Farley married Clementine Irene Reeve in 1942 in Tonbridge.
 They had two children.
 Theodore Farley died in 1976 in Poole, Dorset.
 Clementine Irene Farley died, twenty years later, in 1996 in Poole, Dorset.

+In 1921 Charles and Mary were living at Dove Farm, Hartley, Cranbrook.
+Charles was a 36 year old farm bailiff for Benjamin Cook, farmer and fruit and veg salesman.
+Mary, aged 37 was on home duties.
+"Martha" was 14, Thomas George, was 13, Winifred, aged 8 and Theodore was 4 years old.
 In 1939 Charles and Mary Farley were living at Chapel House, Matfield.
 Charles was a "jobbing assistant to a commercial fruit and vegetable grower."
 Walter Tew, born 28 July 1932 was living with them.
 Charles Thomas Farley of Chapel House, Matfield died on 28 March 1959 at Darwell Hall Hospital, Robertsbridge.
-Probate ws granted to Albert James Jacobs, tailor.
+Probate was granted to Albert James Jacobs, tailor.
 Mary Farley of Oakleigh, Goldford, Cranbrook, Kent, widow, died on 5 January 1963 at 6, Cambridge Gardens, Tonbridge Wells.
-Administration (with will) was granted to Thomas George Farley, baptist minister.
+Administration (with will) was granted to Thomas George Farley, Baptist minister.

 Mary Bishop nee Barton